 Reticle design is trickier with FFP scopes as is reticle illumination.
 However, there has been a lot of development happening there.
 Still, if you are looking for a good quality FFP LPVO, it will cost you some money.
 As I write this, Burris XTR II 1-8x24 is about the lowest price high quality option out there.
 There are several excellent designs out there that will cost you a lot more and a couple in a similar price range.
 All the ones I have seen in lower price ranges that combine 1-8x magnification and FFP reticle are not good enough so far.

-Burris XTR II 1-8x24 Reticle (8x on the left and 1x on the right).
-Note that due to its FFP design, the reticle contains additional features to make sure the reticle remains visible whether illumination is on or not and to make sure the eye is drawn to the primary aiming point
+Burris XTR II 1-8x24 Reticle (8x on the top and 1x on the bottom).
+Note that due to its FFP design, the reticle contains additional features to make sure the reticle remains visible whether illumination is on or not and to make sure the eye is drawn to the primary aiming point.

 A couple of words about specs